 The application essay should be no more that two double-spaced pages.
 The essay should address your professional background; interest in the subject of the workshop; special perspectives, skills or experiences that would contribute to the workshop; and how the experience would enhance your teaching or school service.

-- a resume or short biography with contact information for a professional reference
+- a two-page résumé or short biography with contact information for a professional reference

-- an application essay ( no longer than two double-spaced paged) as outlined below.
+- an application essay (no longer than two double-spaced paged) as outlined above

 SUBMISSION OF APPLICATIONS AND NOTIFICATION PROCEDURE

-Completed applications should be submitted to the project directors, not the NEH, and dated no later than March 2, 2015.
+Completed applications should be submitted to the project directors, not the NEH, and postmarked no later than March 1, 2016.
 Application materials sent to the NEH will not be reviewed.

 1295 Storrs Road Unit 1012